Skip to main content

 Single-source shortest paths

-Compute shortest distances from seed nodes using min aggregation:
+Compute shortest distances from seed nodes:

 .decl arc(src: int32, dest: int32, weight: int32)